JOHN RILEY - BIOGRAPHY

 John’s recitals invariably contain improvisations on submitted themes or pastiches on ‘hidden melodies’ and he has performed at a number of major venues and festivals.
 These include:- Bavokerk, Haarlem, (Haarlem International Organ Festival); Örgryte Nya Kyrka, (Gothenburg International Organ Academy); Chester Cathedral; Liverpool Anglican Cathedral; Kelvingrove Art Gallery.

-John has written series' of articles on organ improvisation for 'Organists’ Review' and for 'The Organ' magazines, including for the 'Organists' Toolkit' section of 'Organists' Review' in 2016; also on keyboard improvisation in general for 'Music Teacher' magazine, (August 2016).
-Other contributions include for 'Organ Australia' and New Zealand Organ News (2018).
+John has written articles on organ improvisation for 'Organists’ Review' and for 'The Organ' magazines, and various other journals in the UK and overseas; also, on keyboard improvisation in general for 'Music Teacher' magazine.
 His book 'The Creative Organist' was critically well received and a new tutor book on improvisation is in preparation.

-John is on the Council of the Edinburgh Society of Organists and editor of the ESO Console journal.
+John is on the Council of the Edinburgh Society of Organists and editor of the ESO journal Console.
 In addition, he is responsible for the Scottish Federation of Organists' website.
-John also likes to explore the lighter side of the organists' existence and recently contributed to 'Organs & Organists - their inside stories', ed.
+John also likes to explore the lighter side of the organists' existence and has contributed to 'Organs & Organists - their inside stories', ed.
 Jenny Setchell, (Pipeline Press).

 Commissions include transcriptions and performances of ‘Happy Hardcore’ pop songs as part of the Dundee Contemporary Arts/Royal College of Organists ‘Sacred Selections’ project.